ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 ~~~~

 Only the POST method is specified for TAM resources exposed over HTTP.
+Since POST responses without explicit freshness information are uncacheable
+(see Section 9.3.3 of {{RFC9110}}), no Cache-Control header is needed.

 A URI of such a resource is referred to as a "TAM URI".
 A TAM URI can
 be any HTTP(S) URI.
 The URI to use is configured in a TEEP Agent
 via an out-of-band mechanism, as discussed in the next section.